squidarth/squidarth.github.io/_posts/2019-04-14-ergodicity-animated.md

 <p>
   In this example, when you click "Play", you will begin playing the game.
-Notice that while at any given point in time, you might have made a lot of money, after a long time, the "current value" you hold will go to 0.
+Notice that while at any given point in time, you might have made a lot of money, after a long time, the "current value" you hold will eventually converge to 0.
 </p>

 <div>